The best open source software makes it simple and easy to do everyday tasks on Windows, Mac, and Linux, without the need for license fees.

 While open source software is used in everything from networks to web servers, here we'll focus on the best open source software for you to download and run on your desktop or laptop.

-With support for documents, spreadsheets, databases, presentations, diagrams, and mathematical formulae, LibreOffice is essentially a free version of the world’s most popular office productivity suite, Microsoft Office 365.
+With support for documents, spreadsheets, databases, presentations, diagrams, and mathematical formulae, LibreOffice is essentially a free version of the world’s most popular office productivity suite, Microsoft 365 (opens in new tab).

 Some would actually argue that LibreOffice is the more fully-featured of the two, thanks to its dedicated developer community which is adding new tools and tricks all the time.
 For example, in the latest update, LibreOffice added a QR code generator tool so you can quickly create mobile-friendly links.

 An alternative well-known open source office tool is Open Office, which offers many similar features to LibreOffice.
 The reason that LibreOffice has taken the top spot today is that it is much better at preserving Microsoft file formats.
 In other words, your formatting won’t get screwed up if you need to modify a document originally written in Microsoft Word.